vlatcata/my-website/README.md

-This is my personal website created with HTML, CSS and JS.
+This is my personal portfolio website created with HTML, CSS and JS.

-vlatcata.github.io/my-website/